nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/batch-upload-endpoint.md

 POST /api/v1/upload/{batchId}/{fileIdx}/execute/{operationId}
 ```

-This way of calling an Automation operation is actually used in the default UI to manage Drag&Drop:
+This way of calling an Automation operation is actually used in the default UI to manage Drag & Drop:

 1. Files are progressively uploaded to the server:
     *   You can drop several sets of files,
     *   There is a maximum number of concurrent uploads.

 2. When upload is finished you can select the operation or chain to execute.

 More info about [Drag & Drop configuration]({{page page='drag-and-drop-service-for-content-capture-html5-based'}}).